 Each module will be formally assessed by written assignments and an examination.
 Students must attend 75% of the classes to qualify for the examination.

-For admission to the Diploma in Disability Studies programme:
+For admission to the Diploma in Education (Special Needs) programme:

 - Minimum Age Requirement: 16 Years Old